HarinManiK/SnapNap/README.md

 Downloads may pause or restart.

-For scenarios like watching youtube on google chrome, don't worry.
+For scenarios like watching youtube on Google Chrome, don't worry.
 Feel free to use it.

 ---